JeffC25/chat-app/README.md

 ## Overview

 This project is a real-time chat application.
-The frontend is built with React and Tailwind Css, and the backend is built with Google Firebase.
+The frontend is built with React and Tailwind CSS, and the backend is built with Google Firebase.

 ## Set Up